 The Town of Burlington is located in Middlesex County, approximately 14 miles from Boston.
 It is bordered to the west by the Town of Bedford, to the northwest by the Town of Billerica, to the northeast by the Town of Wilmington, and to the south/southeast by the City of Woburn and the Town of Lexington.
 Established as a Town in 1799, Burlington occupies a land area of 11.88 square miles.
-According to the 2018 census conducted by the Burlington Town Clerk, Burlington is home to a population of approximately 25,634.
+According to the 2020 U.S. Census, the population is 26,377.

-The Town is governed by a 126 member representative Town Meeting, and a five member Board of Selectmen assisted by a Town Administrator.
-Local school affairs are administered by a School Committee of five persons, elected for three years on a staggered basis.
+The Town is governed by a 126 member representative Town Meeting, and a five member Select Board assisted by a Town Administrator.
+Local school affairs are administered by a School Committee of five members, elected for three years on a staggered basis.
 Local taxes are assessed by a Board of Assessors elected for staggered three-year terms.